 GREAT BAY RESTORATION PROJECT

-The Nature Conservancy in New Hampshire has been actively working to restore oyster reefs in the Great Bay Estuary, together with the Piscataqua Region Estuaries Partnership and the University of New Hampshire.
+The Nature Conservancy has been actively working to restore oyster reefs in the Great Bay Estuary, together with the Piscataqua Region Estuaries Partnership and the University of New Hampshire.
 The oyster population in Great Bay was once so significant that it could filter the entire volume of the estuary in just a few days.
 By the turn of the 21st century, the population was below 10% of historic levels.
 Each summer, The Nature Conservancy strategically plants shells seeded with live oysters in the estuary, with the goals of restoring its once vibrant oyster reefs, enhancing critical fisheries habitat, and improving water quality.
-The work is supported by local restaurants that participate in an oyster shell recycling program run by the Coastal Conservation Association and by The Nature Conservancy’s amazing network of Oyster Conservationist volunteers, who care for oysters in cages at their own docks each summer before they are large enough to seed the restoration areas.
+The work is supported by local restaurants that participate in an oyster shell recycling program run by the Coastal Conservation Association and by The Nature Conservancy’s network of Oyster Conservationist volunteers, who care for oysters in cages at their own docks each summer before they are large enough to seed the restoration areas.
 Together, this work has fostered a growing population of oysters and a network of human ambassadors for the estuary.

 NORTH CAROLINA COASTAL FEDERATION